SandsDX

 • Used to justify poor segment focus

-• Teams chase entire TAM vs. beachhead
+• Teams chase entire TAM instead of a beachhead

 POV: At Series A, SAM and SOM matter more than TAM.
 A $200M niche you can dominate beats a $10B market with entrenched competitors.

-2. Segment Selection and POV
+2. Segment selection and POV

 Evaluate candidate segments across three dimensions: